53947/triadblue/API_KEY_NAMING_GUIDE.md

 ### Setting Up a New TriadBlue Project

-- [ ] Create project in ConsoleBlue (automatically seeded with standard config)
+- [ ] Create project in BlueLink (automatically seeded with standard config)
 - [ ] **Implement `/api/metadata` endpoint** in project (MANDATORY)
 - [ ] **Implement `/api/agent` endpoint** in project (MANDATORY)
 - [ ] Create AgentMail inbox for the project (any email address you want)
-- [ ] Copy AgentMail Inbox ID to ConsoleBlue Email Settings
+- [ ] Copy AgentMail Inbox ID to BlueLink Email Settings
-- [ ] Configure sender email in ConsoleBlue Email Settings
+- [ ] Configure sender email in BlueLink Email Settings
 - [ ] Generate API key: `[ProjectName] - Production - Full Access`
 - [ ] Add `GITHUB_TOKEN` to Replit Secrets (if using GitHub)
 - [ ] Configure GitHub repo in Project Detail: `owner/repo`